 3rd party wage liability

-Pressured by labor unions the California Legislature has sent AB 1897 (Hernandez) to Governor Brown for action.
-The bill makes wineries that hire farm labor contractors for vineyard maintenance and harvesting liable for unpaid wages and lack of workers compensation insurance.
+Governor Brown gave labor unions a big lever against labor contractors with the signing of AB 1897 (Hernandez) on Sept.
+28. The bill makes wineries that hire farm labor contractors for vineyard maintenance and harvesting liable for unpaid wages and lack of workers compensation insurance.
 The bill includes a private right of action so labor advocates can pursue claims.
-FWC has joined a broad agriculture coalition asking for a veto.
+FWC was part of a broad business and agriculture coalition asking for a veto.
+On a slightly brighter note the Governor vetoed SB 25 (Steinberg), which would have fastracked the imposition of a contract under mandatory mediation rules.

 Family Policy Priorities